ysyk2021/how-to-foster-resilience-in-times-of-change-and-uncertainty-in-the-workplace/src/chapter-2-2.md

-# Benefits of Resilience for Individuals and Organizations

 In today's ever-changing and uncertain workplace, fostering resilience has become essential for individuals and organizations alike.
 Resilience is the ability to adapt and bounce back from adversity, setbacks, and challenges.
 This chapter explores the numerous benefits that resilience brings to both individuals and organizations.